andrewoetegenn/orders-event-sourcing-sample/README.md

 A fictional orders system demonstrating CQRS and Event Sourcing patterns.

-This example is to demonstrate the patterns and less about the actual code implementation. i.e., The code is not suitable for production, it's **not** intended to be an example of good coding practices or.
+This example is to demonstrate the patterns and less about the actual code implementation. i.e., The code is not suitable for production, it's **not** intended to be an example of good coding practices.
 Implementation in a real world scenario would require more consideration in many areas.

 ![Event Sourcing Diagram](./images/event-sourcing-diagram.png)